tessercat/pbx-docs/client.md

 The View class
 provides an interface
-for the client to interact
+for controllers to interact
 with the features of
 the Django `channels` app
 `channel_detail.html` template.

-The view provides
+View provides
-channel ID, client ID and password variables that controllers use to connect the Client, as well as components defined by the
+channel ID, client ID and password variables that controllers can use to connect and authorize the Client, as well as components defined by the
 [Picnic CSS](https://picnicss.com/)